 The British Government is an inclusive and diversity-friendly employer.
 We value difference, promote equality and challenge discrimination, enhancing our organisational capability.
 We welcome and encourage applications from people of all backgrounds.
 We do not discriminate on the basis of disability, race, colour, ethnicity, gender identity, religion, sexual orientation, age, veteran status or other category protected by law.
 We promote family-friendly flexible working opportunities, where operational and security needs allow.
 The FCDO operates an agile workforce and to facilitate this, you may be required to undertake other duties from time to time, as we may reasonably require.
-Job Category UK Mission Job Subcategory Political Job Description (Roles and Responsibilities)
+Job Category Foreign, Commonwealth and Development Office (Policy & Political roles) Job Subcategory Political Job Description (Roles and Responsibilities)

 Who are we?